What Makes Cannabis Medicinal?

 To keep it short and sweet, organic cannabis differs from non-organic cannabis in one major way: how it is grown.
 True organic cannabis is grown in soil with beneficial microbes, under the sun, without synthetic nutrients, typically with natural pest management techniques.
 While you can find large-scale organic grows, it is uncommon, as it requires more time and attention in order to pull off a successful harvest.
 Most non-organic cannabis is grown indoors with bottled nutrients, sprayed with pesticides, and is often grown hydroponically, or without soil.

 Another difference with organic cannabis is that it has a higher nutrient density, which produces higher brix levels.
 The brix level is the percentage of sugars present in a plant's sap.
 The higher the brix level, the higher the quality of the flower.
 As far as cannabis is concerned, higher brix means plants are healthier, have more aroma, flavor, and medicinal value, and also extends the shelf life of a flower.
 Non-organic cannabis may be able to achieve high THC and CBD content, however, will have lower terpene profiles when compared to properly grown organic cannabis.
 While THC and CBD content are important in determining the effectiveness of a strain, without the terpene profile to back it up, it is not as medicinal and the effects are short-lived.

 When we try to alter growing conditions for plants, we may be able to achieve similarities, but we will most likely never be able to achieve success like nature can.
-If a cannabis plant, which is especially sensitive and responsive to the environment it grows in, is allowed to develop as natural as possible, it is given a chance to reach peak medicinal value.
+If a cannabis plant, which is especially sensitive and responsive to the environment it grows in, is allowed to develop as naturally as possible, it is given a chance to reach peak medicinal value.
 Certain factors, like light intensity and microbial activity, will help a plant produce the terpenes and characteristics that allow it to reach that status.